-Real estate in Vermont has been affected by the national recession9 months ago
+Real estate in Vermont has been affected by the national recession1 year ago

 Real estate in Vermont has been affected by the national recession.
 Things have gotten so bad that here has been only two sales in all of Killington for the whole year in 2009, for example.
 But brokers now report a cautious and mild upturn in home showings and purchasing contracts.
 No one, however, expects to see the high levels of sales from previous years any time soon.
 Thus, prices have been falling.
 But be that as it may, all available data indicate that residential realty in Vermont have not experienced the same dramatic degree of decline as other parts of the country did, in places such as Florida and Nevada, most notoriously.